shoproizoshlo/shoproizoshlo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Susanna
 ===============================================================================================================================

-Frontend Developer
+ex-Frontend Developer
 ------------------

-After working in marketing for four years, I decided to change my career path and have been learning programming for the past two years.
-I love turning designs into code, creating visually appealing and user-friendly interfaces that make digital products accessible and enjoyable.
+After learning programming over the past two years, I’ve decided to return to marketing, where I previously worked for four years.
+I’m no longer available for coding projects, but I can set up and manage Google Ads for your business.

 * 🌍  I'm based in Vienna, Austria
-* 🧠  I'm learning Next.js, Framer Motion
-* 🤝  I'm open to collaborating on exciting projects to practice and grow in web development
+* 🤝   I’m open to collaborating on exciting projects
-* ⚡  I’m Looking For: like-minded people to collaborate with and opportunities to develop professionally in web development
+* ⚡  I’m looking for like-minded people to collaborate with and opportunities to help businesses grow

-### Skills
+### Skills I had

 <p align="left">